birknergard/trump-thoughts/README.md

 ### Frontend

 - Tone filter is not working
+- Error text for when field isnt filled (create)

 - Implement icons for navbar
 - Responsive design (using App.css)
 - :hover and other interactive styling (using css modules)